bschwede/linkenhancer/README.md

 - **>1 visible hit** → selection list (case-variant UIDs or the same UID in multiple records)

 UID comparison is **case-insensitive** (GEDCOM specs do not define UID as case-sensitive).
 The stored value is verbatim; matching is done case-insensitively so that case-variant UIDs return a selection list rather than a possibly-wrong single redirect.

+You can lookup uids via the **quick search** input.
+For shorter uids, that can be regarded as XREF, the prefix `uid:` can be added to the search value.

 #### Standard navigation (`goto-id`)